Music Education (Instrumental or Choral)

-FACULTY The Music Department includes 17 full time faculty members, with 5 devoting all or a part of their time to music education.
+FACULTY The music department includes 22 full-time faculty members, with five devoting all or a part of their time to music education.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.

 ACADEMIC PREPARATION Students should have intensive experiences in music study and performance in order to be eligible for consideration.
 Students are selected for admission by the music faculty through an audition/interview process.

-REQUIREMENTS FOR MAJOR Candidates for this degree must complete a total of 130 – 136 credit hours: 18 hours in applied music, 19 hours in music theory, 12 hours in music history-literature, 16 to 19 hours of music education and methods courses, 17 hours of professional education and seven hours of ensemble, plus the Drake Curriculum.
+REQUIREMENTS FOR MAJOR Candidates for this degree must complete a total of 124–130 credit hours: 18 hours in applied music, 19 hours in music theory, 12 hours in music history-literature, 13–15 hours of music education and methods courses, 28 hours of professional education, and seven hours of ensemble, plus the Drake Curriculum.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

-INTERNSHIPS & OPPORTUNITIES Vocal music education students may be invited to act as interns with the Heartland youth Choir, a civic-based children's choir based in Clive, IA.
-The Music Area Head will coordinate the internship.
+INTERNSHIPS & OPPORTUNITIES Vocal music education students may be invited to act as interns with the Heartland Youth Choir, a civic-based children's choir based in Clive, Iowa.
+The music area head will coordinate the internship.
 Collegians are called upon to lead the vocal warm-ups, teach sectional rehearsals, and have limited conducting opportunities.
 Observation hours are granted toward the Iowa Teaching Licensure.

-In their sophomore and junior years, music education students complete a 60 hour practicum in two schools under the guidance of master teachers.
-Additional field experience in methods courses prepares students for their capstone experience, student teaching.
+Music education students complete a 100-hour practicum in two schools under the guidance of master teachers.
+Additional field experience in methods courses prepares students for their Capstone experience, student teaching.
 During their senior year, students spend 15 weeks in the classrooms of local schools under the mentorship of a master teacher.
-Paid positions and volunteer experiences are available throughout the community, but are not counted as student teaching experience.
+Paid positions and volunteer experiences are available throughout the community but are not counted as student teaching experience.

 CAREER OPTIONS The music education program prepares students to teach music in K–12 schools with an emphasis on 5–12 in instrumental or 7–12 in vocal music.

 STUDENT ORGANIZATIONS AND ACTIVITIES Music education students participate most intensively in the broad performance and social opportunities available in the Music Department.
 Some organizations include National Association for Music Education (NAfME), Iowa Choral Directors Association (ICDA), and Iowa Bandmasters Association (IBA).